-For acceptable use of the Tier I RBSLs:
+Acceptable use of the Tier I RBSLs requires confirmation that:

-- 1. Confirmation that the site assessment reflects best management practices (see Appendix 1); - 2.
-Confirmation that the Default Parameters presented in Table 7 and Table 8 are appropriate for the site; and - 3.
-Confirmation that the minimum site assessment, defaults, and mandatory conditions (Appendix 5) have been met, unless otherwise approved by the Provincial regulatory authority.
+- 1. The site assessment reflects best management practices (see Appendix 1); - 2.
+The Default Parameters presented in Table 8 and Table 9 are appropriate for the site; and - 3.
+The minimum site assessment, defaults, and mandatory conditions (Appendix 5) have been met, unless otherwise approved by the Provincial regulatory authority.